-One of the most widely used e-mail marketing utilities, Mailchimp, made it easier for their services to go viral when they added “Powered by MailChimp” at the end of every email, which helped spread the word of their services.
+One of the most widely used e-mail marketing utilities, Mailchimp, made it easier for its services to go viral when they added the line “Powered by Mailchimp” at the end of every email sent via its service, which helped spread the word about the brand.

-The home page conversion funnel follows all the basic steps covered in this article.
-First, there’s the information of a web-site building novelty service, followed by musings backed with social proof on why MailChip is THE solution for eCommerce, startups and mobile and web apps.
+Mailchimp’s home page conversion funnel follows all the basic steps covered in this article.
+First, there’s the information of a website building novelty service, followed by musings backed with social proof on why Mailchimp is THE solution for eCommerce, startups and mobile and web apps.

 What comes next is a selection of blog posts, case studies and tips to provide knowledge value to users.